 Since launching the initiative in New Zealand in August 2018, more than 50 new employees have signed Aurecon’s new visual contracts in New Zealand.
 This new engagement model has also been rolled out by Aurecon in Australia and Africa.
 By the end of 2018, the company expects to have 1,200 employees signed-up on the new visual contracts.

-Leave arrangements depicted in one of Aurecon’s Visual Employment Contracts
+Leave arrangements depicted in one of Aurecon’s Visual Employment Contracts.
+Click to enlarge.

 With words like “severability”, and “contemporaneous”; and phrases such as “cumulative covenants”, “breach of duty”, “waive any moral rights” and “execute all instruments” – it is easy to see that traditional employment contracts are unnecessarily complex and don’t create an environment in which employment relationships can thrive.